Hilton Head Island,South Carolina's history with tropical systems

 This areas hurricane past

-1885 aug 25th a hurricane from the south
+1885 aug 25th 115mph from the south

-1893 vey heavy damage from a major hurricane just south aug 27, 120mph total devestation 1000s killed wind field map
+1893 Oct 13th 120mph from the south total devestation 1000s killed wind field map

-1947 a cat 1 hits just south after being cloud seeded causing it to turn back towards the U.S some claim.Winds were around 85mph
+1947 Oct 15th 105mph cat 2 (hurdat2) hits just south from the east after being cloud seeded causing it to turn back towards the U.S some claim.

-1959 gracie 125mph winds hits the area oct 1st area had gusts to 138mph heavy property & crop damage she spun off 11 tornadoes which killed 12 people in the N.E this was a fast moving storm but still dumped 11 inches of rain barometer 28.05 11 ft s.s hit at 11;00am
+1959 Gracie 125mph winds hits the area oct 1st area had gusts to 138mph heavy property & crop damage she spun off 11 tornadoes which killed 12 people in the N.E this was a fast moving storm but still dumped 11 inches of rain barometer 28.05 11 ft s.s hit at 11;00am

-1979 david hits the area as a cat 1 with 75mph winds(minor damage) by the northward moving storm
+1979 Sept 5th 75mph from the south David hits the area (minor damage) by the northward moving storm

 Hugo brushed the area to the north in 1989 with 140mph winds north by 75 miles considered a brush due to largeness of hugo. more on Hurricane Hugo here